Katharine Isabelle: Early life

 Katharine Isabelle Murray was born on 2 November 1981, in Vancouver, British Columbia.
-Her parents are Graeme Murray, a production designer who has won two Emmy Awards for work on The X-Files, and Gail Johnson Murray, a writer and producer.
+Her parents are Graeme Murray, an art director and production designer who has won two Emmy Awards for work on The X-Files, and Gail Johnson Murray, a writer and producer.
 Her paternal grandparents and maternal grandfather are from Scotland.
 Her paternal half-brother is Joshua Murray, a director and former actor.

 Career

 Isabelle has been credited under several stage names during the course of her career.

 She began her acting career at the age of eight as Katie Murray, playing an episodic role in the television series MacGyver in 1989.
 Then she continued to act in small episodic roles in television series and films such as: Cold Front, Immediate Family, The Last Winter, Burning Bridges, Children of the Dust, Salt Water Moose, and Married to a Stranger.

 Isabelle has worked with her half-brother Joshua Murray in Cold Front and The Last Winter.
 In 1998, she worked with her father Graeme Murray on an episode of The X-Files titled "Schizogeny".

 In 1998, she played Lindsay Clark in the film Disturbing Behavior, where Katie Holmes, James Marsden, and Nick Stahl were her film partners.

 She first found fame in 2000 with the role of Ginger Fitzgerald in the film Ginger Snaps, directed by John Fawcett; actress Emily Perkins became her co-star in the film as sister, Brigitte Fitzgerald.
 Casting took place in Los Angeles, New York, Toronto, Montreal, and Vancouver.
 Isabelle auditioned on the same day as Perkins at their agency in Vancouver, reading to one another off-camera.
 Screenwriter Karen Walton said that they were exactly as she had pictured the characters when their taped auditions had arrived.
-The film tells how during the filming of an amateur horror film, the two sisters find themselves being hunted by a monster.
-One of the sisters is bitten, but her wounds heal incredibly fast leaving the sisters suspicious of what it is that's hunting them.
+The film centers around two sisters who find themselves dealing with the effects after one of them is bitten by a werewolf.